LogicalSpark/openshift-tika-cartridge/README.md

 	http://tikaserver-categorize.rhcloud.com/

-To test extracting the contents of a file, you can use the following:
+To extract the contents of a file, you can use the following:

 	curl -T <file> http://tikaserver-categorize.rhcloud.com/tika

-To test extracting the metadata of a file, you can use the following:
+To extract the metadata of a file, you can use the following:

 	curl -T <file> http://tikaserver-categorize.rhcloud.com/tika